getyourguide/db-rocket/README.md

 pip3 install databricks-rocket
 ```

-Find complete installation instructions [here](docs/installation.md).
+If you are new to python on mac, read our complete installation instructions [here](docs/installation.md).

-To deploy make sure you project have a valid *setup.py*

 ## Setup